-If the paper sack is printed on the outside, the paper sack shall be designed in such a way that substances from the printed surface are not transferred to the food contact side, either through migration or through set-off, according to the GMP regulation (EC) No 2023/2006.
+If the paper sack is printed on the outside, the paper sack shall be designed in such a way that substances from the printed surface are not transferred to the food contact side in harmful amounts, either through migration or through setoff, according to the GMP regulation (EC) No 2023/2006.
 Set-off testing is often done by testing specific migration with modified polyphenylene oxide (MPPO, also called Tenax).